GarwelGarwel/KerbalHealth/README.md

 - Loneliness (only 1 kerbal in the vessel, badass kerbals are immune): -1 HP/day
 - Microgravity (orbital or suborbital flight or under 0.1 g conditions, e.g. Minmus): -0.5 HP/day
 - EVA: -10 HP/day
-- Sickness (the kerbal is marked as Sick, cures after some time): -5 HP/day
 - Connected (having a working CommNet connection to home): +0.5 HP/day
 - Home (on Kerbin below 18 km altitude): +2 HP/day
 - KSC (kerbal is recuperating in KSC, i.e. available): +5 HP/day